Dr Mark Holton

 Lecturer in Human Geography

-I am a lecturer in human geography at Plymouth University.
-Within my role I am the Stage One Tutor for first year geography students, which includes coordinating the first year induction week.
-I am module leader for two units, including the core first year Geography Matters and the second year Social and Cultural Geography module.
-I also contribute to other human geography modules at all undergraduate and postgraduate levels including residential fieldwork courses in the UK and Europe and dissertation and PhD supervision.
+I am a lecturer in human geography at the University of Plymouth.
+Within my role I am the Employability Lead for Geography.
+I lead two modules - GGH2205: Social and Cultural Geography and GGX3203: Work Based Learning, as well as contributing to other human geography modules at all undergraduate and postgraduate levels including residential fieldwork courses in the UK and overseas and dissertation and PhD supervision.

 2013-14: University of Brighton - lecturer